rocky/rocky.github.com/pycon2018.co/talk-es.md

-[translation of an earler version of the first part of the talk is graciously and gratefully provided by Gonzalo Peña-Castellanos]
+[This is a translation of an earler version of the first part of the talk is graciously and gratefully provided by Gonzalo Peña-Castellanos]

 Hola, soy Rocky, un desarrollador de código abierto de vieja data.
 Paso la